 2KR37W RV Kayak Rack

-Let’s start our review of best RV kayak racks with the cheapest option offered by Yakups.
-If you just need space for a couple of kayaks or surfboards, then this one may be a great option for you.
+Let’s start our review of the best RV kayak racks with the cheapest option Yakups offers.
+This one may be an excellent option if you need space for a couple of kayaks or surfboards.

-All the racks in the manufacturer’s line boast heavy-duty builds, and this is no exception for the 2KR37W kayak rack.
+All the racks in the manufacturer’s line boast heavy-duty builds; this is no exception for the 2KR37W kayak rack.

 First and foremost, this rack’s frame is constructed from what Yakups calls double powder-coated steel.
 As a result, the rack is both strong and corrosion-resistant.

-Aside from that, to keep your kayaks or surfboards in place, the 2KR37W rack is equipped with adjustable stainless steel guards, as well as stainless steel hardware, including padlocks with kayak cables and straps.
+Aside from that, to keep your kayaks or surfboards in place, the 2KR37W rack has adjustable stainless steel guards and stainless steel hardware, including padlocks with kayak cables and straps.

 The 2KR37W rack has been designed to fit up to 32-inch wide kayaks.
 In addition, buyers could transport long surfboards or windsurf boards in this rack.
 Yakups also offers a modification for this rack, which allows you to carry watercrafts wider than 32 inches.

-There is an option of a deeper kayak rack though, so if you have a wider kayak, you may want to go for it instead.
+There is an option for a deeper kayak rack, so if you have a wider kayak, you may want to go for it instead.

 Many people also carry bikes in their kayak racks, but you won’t be able to do so with the 2KR37W rack since it doesn’t have any bike rack options available.
 For those, you’d need to go for the pricier rack models.

-We also didn’t mention some crucial figures on this rack – it is 37 inches wide, 32 inches deep, as well as weighs 86 pounds, which is on the lower end among Yakups racks.
+We also didn’t mention some crucial figures on this rack – it is 37 inches wide, 32 inches deep, and weighs 86 pounds, which is on the lower end among Yakups racks.

-So all in all, if you look to carry only kayaks or surfboards, the 2KR37W rack should be sufficient for you.
+So, if you want to carry only kayaks or surfboards, the 2KR37W rack should be sufficient.

 Pros: